-Smithers Rapra are able to determine the permeability of vulcanised and thermoplastic rubber to Oxygen, Carbon Dioxide and Methane gas routinely to BS ISO 2782.
+Smithers Rapra are able to determine the permeability of vulcanized and thermoplastic rubber to oxygen, carbon dioxide and methane gas routinely to ISO 2782.
 Permeability assessment using a number of other gases is possible - please contact us for further details.

-The presence of our extensive sample preparation which includes the thickness reduction of rubbers by slitting/buffing ensure we are able to test a wide variety of materials and product forms.
+The presence of our extensive sample preparation which includes the thickness reduction of rubber by slitting/buffing, ensuring we are able to test a wide variety of materials and product forms.